FauxFaux/taglibhandler/README.txt

 -- Lost functionality by using Taglib Handler instead of the Windows Default.

-   You will lose: The ability to write to tags, and (for example) the ability to view the Album Artist tag in .WMA files.
+   You will lose: The ability to write to tags, and the ability to view some tags.
    You will gain: The ability to read id3v2.4 tags with utf-8.